HoussenMoshine/builder-blueprint-buildcraft/How to make Blueprints.md

 ![Rename the blueprint](http://i.imgur.com/Ix9mt6l.png)

-You have created your Blueprint, but it's only for local.
+You have created your Blueprint, but he's not shareable yet.
 If you want share it with the world, you must save in the Blueprint Library.

 ![GitHub Logo](http://i.imgur.com/Qf2GtwE.png)

 ![GitHub Logo](http://i.imgur.com/xKXvmUh.png)

 The first slot of the Blueprint Library save the Blueprint.
 The second slot is for loading the Blueprint.
-For this one in a new world, you put just a Blank Blueprint and voila.
+For this one in a new world, you put a Blank Blueprint, select your Blueprint in the list and voila.

 Note : The Architect Table and the Blueprint Library don't need power.